ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 }
 ```

-The `Action` attribute can be set to `Update:Modify`, `Update:Replace`, `Update:Delete` or `Update:*`.
+The `Action` attribute can be set to `Update:Modify`, `Update:Replace`, `Update:Delete` or `Update:*` and the resource can use the `NotResource` for inverted logic.

-Stack policices can be applied at stack creation or updated to contain the policy.

 ## Deleting

 By default when a stack is deleted all the resources are deleted.
-To get around this you can create a [DeletionPolicy](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) Specify `Delete`, `Retain` or `Snapshot` as an attribute of the resources.
-Snapshot works for things that might be snapshotted... like EBS, RDS (instances and clusters), &amp; Redshift cluster.
+To get around this you can create a [DeletionPolicy](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html).
+See above.delet

 ## EC2 Instances